Wilfred/emacsbench/README.md

 * Measuring memory usage at startup, and after opening a large number of buffers.

+Compilation:

+* Compare the size of bytecode between different Emacs versions.

 It would also be interesting to run the benchmarks inside a user's usual environment, to see if their customisations are affecting performance (and how much).